AgoraIO-Solutions/server_side_custom_video_source/README.md

       $ sudo /home/ubuntu/custom-ngnix/nginx/objs/nginx;

-The NGINX recording module will now convert an inbound RTMP bitstream and send the audio and video to Agora.
+The NGINX recording module will now convert an inbound RTMP bitstream and send the audio and video to Agora

-No recordings will be written to disk but it was still necessary to create the folder /tmp/rec and give it read/write permission.
+No recordings will be written to disk but it was still necessary to create the folder /tmp/rec and give it read/write permission

 Publishing RTMP